-- Notifications must be setup for each application on the connected smartphone in advance. - This indicator is not available in Raid theme.
+• Notifications must be setup for each application on the connected smartphone in advance.

-Unread message indicator " ""
+Unread message indicator " 💬 "

 The unread message indicator comes on when the connected smartphone recieves a message.
 It will remain on until the vehicle power is turned off or until "Cancel Notification" is selected in the "Message" section of the menu system.
-(See page 5-15.)
+(See page 5-14.)